-All students must successfully complete to a high standard, the initial short comprehensive drawing foundation programme which is an important element of this course and precedes the main body of coursework of this postgraduate programme in medical art.
+(Unless otherwise indicated) all students must successfully complete the initial short comprehensive drawing foundation programme which is an important element of this course and precedes the main body of coursework of this self-directed postgraduate programme in medical art.

-Assessments are arranged twice a year, taking place at the Barber-Surgeons’ Hall, London, where the Examining Board views and marks completed work.
+Assessments take place twice each year at the Hall of the Worshipful Company of Barbers, London, where the Examining Board views and marks completed work.

-The Course can be completed within two years with Assessments and a Final Examination and it is recommended that the course should be completed within a maximum of three years.
+The course can be completed within two years with Assessments and Final Examination and it is recommended that the course is completed within a maximum of three years.

 MAET Fees and Expenses

-Students who are offered a place on the Course will be required, on acceptance, to pay the Initial Enrolment Fee.
 There are three terms per year and three seminars per term.
 The seminar fee is due on or before the first date of each term.
-All fees are non-returnable.
+All fees are non-refundable.

-The Medical Artists’ Education Trust reserves the right to revise fees when necessary.
+The Medical Artists’ Educational Trust reserves the right to revise fees when necessary.

 All students are responsible for their own travel expenses to attend seminars, workshops and the annual conference.
-And must also make sufficient financial allowances for the cost of materials, reference books, research commitments and computer equipment i.e. laptops and relevant and up-to-date programmes.
+Students also need to make sufficient financial allowances for cost of materials, reference books, research commitments and computer equipment i.e. laptops and relevant and up-to-date programmes.

-All cheques and payments are to be made payable to the Medical Artists’ Education Trust in pounds sterling (GBP) for all candidates whether UK based or overseas.
+All payments and cheques are to be made payable to the Medical Artists’ Education Trust in pounds sterling (GBP), for all students whether UK-based or overseas.

-General Education to A-level standard as required for Art College entrance.
-Art Education An Honours Degree in the field of Art and Design or Higher National Diploma incorporating scientific illustrations, preceded by a Foundation year.
+Honours degree in the field of Art or Design or Higher National Diploma incorporating scientific illustration, preceded by a Foundation year.
 Science applicants will be assessed by portfolio at interview.

-Entry to the MAET Postgraduate Programme Entry is by formal application and interview.
-The Education Committee are looking for self-motivated individuals, with a keen interest in the subject and a comprehensive portfolio of their own personal work, showing competent drawing skills, life drawing studies, colour work, media skills and sketchbooks.
+Students need to be self-motivated, with a keen interest in the subject, a comprehensive portfolio of their own personal work, showing competent drawing skills, including life-drawing, colour work, media skills and sketchbooks.

-For a PDF copy of this information please use this link applicationformsandadmissioninfo2016
+For a PDF copy of this information please use this link MAET2020ApplicationFormsAndAdmissionInformation.

 Interview Portfolio Requirements